ausplotsR: quickstart guide to basic analysis of TERN AusPlots vegetation data

 Introduction

 TERN AusPlots is a national plot-based terrestrial ecosystem surveillance monitoring method and dataset for Australia (Sparrow et al. 2020).
 Through ausplotsR, users can directly access AusPlots data collected by on-ground observers on vegetation and soils, including physical sample/voucher details and barcode numbers.
-The dataset can be downloaded in its entirety or as individual modules, and can be subsetted by geographic bounding box or species name search.
+The dataset can be downloaded in its entirety or as individual modules, or as a subset by geographic bounding box or species name or site search.
 The package also includes a series of bespoke functions for working with AusPlots data, including visualisation, creating tables of species composition, and calculation of tree basal area, fractional cover or vegetation cover by growth form/structure/strata and so on.

 This is a short guide for getting started with analysis of AusPlots data through the ausplotsR R package.
 More information on making use of AusPlots data in ausplotsR is available through the package help files and manual.
 Below, we demonstrate installing the package, accessing some AusPlots data, generating matrices and running simple example analyses.

-More comprehensive tutorials on accessing and analysing AusPlots data (Blanco-Martin 2019) are available at: https://github.com/ternaustralia/TERN-Data-Skills/tree/master/EcosystemSurveillance_PlotData
+More comprehensive (but not necessarily updated) tutorials on accessing and analysing AusPlots data (Blanco-Martin 2019) are available at: https://github.com/ternaustralia/TERN-Data-Skills/tree/master/EcosystemSurveillance_PlotData

 Installing the package and accessing raw data

-The latest version of ausplotsR can be installed directly from github using the devtools package, which must be installed first.
+The latest version of ausplotsR can be installed from CRAN or directly from github using the devtools package, which must be installed first.

 library(devtools)